Marvel insider delivers an incredible 'Spider-Man 3' spoiler

 If you’re a Marvel fan desperately trying to avoid all MCU spoilers this year, then you’re out of luck when it comes to one title.
 Spider-Man: No Way Home is one of the most anticipated Marvel movies of the year.
 Any Spider-Man film would easily be one of the year’s main cinematic attractions.
 But the Far From Home successor would be all the more exciting thanks to that massive cliffhanger in the Spider-Man 2’s post-credits scenes.
 What makes No Way Home so attractive is the huge Spider-Man 3 plot spoiler that’s been out in the wild for more than a year.
 It’s the plot spoiler you can’t avoid no matter how hard you try.
 Spider-Man 3 will be a multiverse film featuring characters from different universes, including previous versions of Spider-Man.

 Knowing that Tobey Maguire and Andrew Garfield will appear in the movie should not ruin the film’s appeal.
-But an insider said to be familiar with the movie provided additional Spider-Man 3 plot spoilers that you might want to avoid.Today's Top Deal Get hands-free Alexa in your car for $19.99 with this crazy Amazon sale!
-List Price:$44.99 Price:$19.99 You Save:$25.00 (56%) Available from Amazon, BGR may receive a commission Available from Amazon BGR may receive a commission
+But an insider said to be familiar with the movie provided additional Spider-Man 3 plot spoilers that you might want to avoid.Today's Top Deal Get Alexa smart plugs with 11,000+ 5-star reviews for $4.87 each with coupon code 3591TPTU!
+List Price:$29.99 Price:$19.49 You Save:$10.50 (35%) Available from Amazon, BGR may receive a commission Available from Amazon BGR may receive a commission

 This is the biggest open secret in Hollywood right now: Holland, Maguire, and Garfield will be Spider-Men together.
 Even Marvel chief Kevin Feige addressed it last week during the red carpet Black Widow premiere.
 We might know Marvel and Sony’s big surprise for No Way Home, but the film remains exciting.
 We don’t know what will happen in the movie, although unconfirmed leaks may have spoiled much of No Way Home.